hallsamir14/socket_apps/README.md

-# BasicSocket
+# Socket Applications

-BasicSocket is a foundational client-server application implemented in C++ using socket programming.
+Socket Applications is a foundational client-server application implemented in C++ using socket programming.
 The `socket_base` branch serves as a base branch for more complex socket-based projects.
 It provides reusable and expandable server and client classes that can be used as building blocks for advanced networking applications.

 ![Alt text](image.png)